Understand your educational options, plan your academic path, and succeed as a learner.

 - Improve your study and time management skills

 You aren’t assigned an advisor; anyone in the Advising Center can help you.
 If you like working with a specific advisor, you can make appointments with them.
 Meet the advising staff and peer advisors.

 The counselors in the Career Development Center offer personalized advice for any stage of your job search.
 Connect your studies to a career path.
 Get advice on creating your resume, writing a cover letter, or nailing an interview.
 Or explore your grad school options.

-- be sure to check your registration to make sure everything’s OK.
+- Be sure to check your my.evergreen account to make sure everything’s OK.
 If something looks wrong, get in touch with Registration!

 - Make sure you know when and where your class meets for the first time.

 - Be on time for your first class meeting—if you’re absent or late, you could lose your seat!
 If you truly aren’t able to be there on time or at all, be sure to e-mail your faculty to let them know, and tell them when you will be present.

 Visit an Advisor